hbrill/leetcoding/README.md

 # Description

-A repo to store solutions to LeetCode problems.
+A repo to track all exercises for NeetCode Algorithms course.
+Note that even though most problems will have a solution much more efficient than the ones seen here my goal was to implement them according to the Data Structure they were linked to.